-I have asked for a spirit guide to appear in meditation today to speak about enlightenment.
-A man (spirit guide) suddenly appears, seated across from me at the interview table.
+A spirit guide named Leon has appeared in today’s meditation to speak about enlightenment.
 He is an average looking bald man in his 60s or 70s.
-Leon is his name and the more I look at him, the more I wonder if he is alive right now in an earthly life.
-His eyes are brimming over with happiness, yet there is sadness that is easily detected also and I question why the two existing equally side by side.
+Looking at him I wonder if he is alive right now in an earthly life.
+While his eyes are brimming over with happiness, there is also an equal amount of sadness in them.

 “Could you speak today about enlightenment,” I ask?